Introduction to Pandas rolling

 Output:

-In the above program, we first import pandas and numpy libraries as pd and np, respectively.
-Then the dataframe is defined and index is defined in order to calculate the timestamp of the index that is given.
-Then we use the rolling function to calculate the sum and also the timestamp by making use of the window length 3s and thus the output is shown in the above snapshot.
+We first import pandas and numpy libraries in the above program as pd and np, respectively.
+Next, we define the dataframe and establish the index to determine the timestamp corresponding to the given index.
+Then we use the rolling function to calculate the sum and timestamp by using the window length 3s; thus, the output is shown in the above snapshot.

 Conclusion